calvinlauyh/js-stacktrace/README.md

 * Google Chrome on iOS (latest)

 ## History
+* 17 May, 2016.
+Version 1.0.3
+  * Renamte property 'name' in stack trace to 'invokedBy'
 * 7 May, 2016.
 Version 1.0.2
   * Change return value format
   * Add function document